Particular/ServicePulse/docs/frontend/audit-capability-card.md

 Start from the shared frontend mocking workflow in `docs/frontend/testing-basics.md`, then select one of the audit scenarios below.

-For the shared meaning of single-region and multi-region instance topologies, use `docs/frontend/platform-health-page.md` as the canonical reference.
+For the shared meaning of audit and remote error platform instances, use `docs/frontend/platform-health-page.md` as the canonical reference.
 This page documents only the auditing-specific layer on top.

 ### Available Audit Scenarios